hazelcast/hazelcast-reference-manual/src/QueryPagingPredicate.md

-### Paging Predicate
+### Filtering with Paging Predicates

 Hazelcast provides paging for defined predicates.
 With its `PagingPredicate` class, you can get a collection of keys, values, or entries page by page by filtering them with predicates and giving the size of the pages.
 Also, you can sort the entries by specifying comparators.

-In the example code below, the `greaterEqual` predicate gets values from the "students" map.
+In the example code below:

+- The `greaterEqual` predicate gets values from the "students" map.
 This predicate has a filter to retrieve the objects with a "age" greater than or equal to 18.
-Then a `PagingPredicate` is constructed in which the page size is 5, so there will be 5 objects in each page.
+- Then a `PagingPredicate` is constructed in which the page size is 5, so there will be 5 objects in each page.
 The first time the values are called creates the first page.
-You can get the subsequent pages by using the `nextPage()` method of `PagingPredicate` and querying the map again with the updated `PagingPredicate`.
+- It gets subsequent pages with the `nextPage()` method of `PagingPredicate` and querying the map again with the updated `PagingPredicate`.